 (Total expenditure for International travel cannot exceedRs.2,00,000 of the overall budget)

 At the end of each year, the recipients should upload annual report including list of publications and details of talks given in conferences and collaborations that have been initiated.

-Q1: What is the difference between EMR (Mathematical Sciences) and MATRICS Scheme?
+Q1: What is the difference between Core Research Grant (CRG) and MATRICS Scheme?

-Q2: Can I apply for a project under MATRICS scheme when I am already implementing another project under EMR?
+Q2: Can I apply for a project under MATRICS scheme when I am already implementing another project under CRG/ECR?

 A2: Yes.
-Researchers/Scientists who are running an ongoing project under EMR or any other scheme of SERB are eligible to apply.
+PIs who have an ongoing project of SERB under other programs/schemes are eligible to apply.

-A3: Co-PI is not permitted in the scheme.
+A3: Co-PI is not permitted under the scheme.